-Thank you for visiting my profile, I know that it can be quite daunting to look for support particularly when you're maybe feeling vulnerable and with so many practitioners to choose from.
-Like you, I once scrolled through pages of profiles trying to decide who I could trust with my thoughts and worries, who might understand me and who would be easy to talk to.
+Goodness, aren't there a lot of us to choose from!
+Hi, I'm Jane, thanks for taking a look at me, I know that it can be really hard to search out support, especially if you're feeling vulnerable and confused.
+Like you, I once scrolled through pages and pages of profiles trying to decide who I could trust with my thoughts and worries, who might understand me and who would be easy to talk to.
 I offer a safe, quiet and confidential space for you to discuss and explore your emotions and issues, at your pace.
-I work in a creative and integrative way, which means that I adapt how I work to best meet your needs.
+I work in a creative and integrative way, which means that I adapt how I work to meet your needs best.

 HOW COUNSELLING CAN HELP